KSAs for Fiber Optic Technicians

 What applications does it support

-How does it fit into a structured cabling system
+How it fits into a structured cabling system

 Power over Ethernet